-Millions of people suffer from the life-altering impacts of drug and alcohol addiction every year.
+Millions of people suffer from the life-altering impacts of drug and alcohol addiction every year including the negative effects of withdrawal.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA) and the 2020 National Survey on Drug Use and Health, up to 40.3 million Americans suffer from a substance use problem.
 Addiction is a condition that affects people of all ages and genders.
 While withdrawal can seem quite overwhelming, for those who want to get well, understanding the process can help demystify it.

 Detoxing is the first and most difficult step on the road to recovery for anyone battling addiction.
 The detox process allows the body to rid itself of toxic substances, allowing it to operate normally without the use of drugs or alcohol.
 Detox is a difficult component of establishing and learning to sustain long-term sobriety.
 Early phases of detox are frequently accompanied by withdrawal symptoms of varying severity.